sediqa-s/Inventory-Management-System/README.md

 # Inventory-Management-System
-An Inventory System developed using Python
+An Inventory System developed using Python and Pyqt5